 Public Services: The Newport Public Services Division includes Public Works, Parks and Recreation, and Engineering.
 This group manages public infrastructure projects including the sewer system, City owned roads, open space, waste and recycling, and the municipal tree services.
-Elements of this hazard mitigation plan will help the public services department
+Elements of this hazard mitigation plan will help the public services department prioritize projects and facilitate grant applications for funding.
+This department is out in the City every day and offers firsthand experience on vulnerable systems, and infrastructure needs.
+The Public Services Department handles the following ongoing mitigation actions:

-- snow plowing

-- street sweeping

-- engage in an ongoing tree-trimming program (with National Grid) which reduces the probability of downed utility lines and reduces storm debris.

-- Cliff Walk continues to have improvements

-- Seawall repairs occur throughout the City

-- The City is currently analyzing the structural issues at Easton's Beach with the plan to make them more resilient to coastal storms.
+- > snow plowing - > street sweeping - > engage in an ongoing tree-trimming program (with National Grid) which reduces the probability of downed utility lines and reduces storm debris. - > Cliff Walk continues to have improvements - > Seawall repairs occur throughout the City - > The City is currently analyzing the structural issues at Easton's Beach with the plan to make them more resilient to coastal storms.